tfrasca/cpuScheduler/README.md

 	-After the loop, we print the total CPU usage percentage, calculated by dividing the CPU usage time by end time, and the average TAT and NTAT, calculated by dividing the sums by the number of processes.

 	-Apart from increments and simple sums, there are two significant calculations in the CFS algorithm:
-		-Timeslice: The actual equation for calculating timeslice is (target latency * process weight) / sum of ready weights.
+		-Timeslice: The equation for calculating timeslice is target latency * (process weight / sum of ready weights).
 We decided to store timeslice as an integer, and not a float, since the timeslice is used to calculate how many timesteps a process is to run for.
-However,this means that there are cases when the timeslice is 0 using the above equation, particularly when the target latency is small, the process weight is small, and/or the sum of weights is large.
-In order to avoid this, we decided to always round up the calculation: ((target latency * process weight) + ready weights - 1) / ready weights.
+However, this means that there are cases when the timeslice is 0 using the above equation, particularly when the target latency is small, the process weight is small, and/or the sum of weights is large.
+In order to avoid this, we decided to always round up the calculation by casting the calculation to a float, using the ceil() function to round up, and then casting back into an int.

 		-Virtual Runtime: We calculate the virtual runtime as follows: process total runtime * (weight of nice value=0 / process weight).
 We decided to store the virtual runtime as a float, since otherwise any process with a nice value less than 0 would have a virtual runtime of 0.

-	-Because all processes start with a virtual runtime of zero, our CFS algorithm chooses amongst these processes in the following way:
+	-When taking a process off the ready queue, we choose the process with the smallest virtual runtime.
+Since our ready queue is a red black tree with virtual runtime as the keys (see below for more details), this meant finding the leftmost node in the red black tree.
+Because all processes start with a virtual runtime of zero, our CFS algorithm chooses amongst these processes in the following way:
 		1. If multiple processes arrive at different times while the CPU is busy, the process that arrived first gets chosen next

 		2. If multiple processes arrive at the same time while the CPU is busy, the process with the higher priority gets chosen next
 		This ordering is established both by the compare function for the red-black tree, and the compare function that sorts the processes from the input file

-	-Target Latency chosen and why
+	-Target Latency: We chose our target latency to be 5 because we imagined that most input files would have a small number of processes (minimum 5, maximum perhaps 100).
+Because these processes would all have different arrival and service times, they would not all be in the ready queue at the same time.
+Since the target latency is meant to represent the time in which all processes on the ready queue run at least once, we believed that assuming there would be about 5 processes in the ready queue would be a fair assumption.
+Furthermore, since this is a simulation, we assumed that the service times for the processes would be relatively small.
+By choosing a small target latency, we would have more of a chance of seeing processes swap out of the CPU, so that we could test that our scheduler was working.

 Test Files: